Our Services

 Why should I hire a college consultant/advisor?

 According to the American School Counselor Association (ASCA), the recommended caseload for a high school counselor is 250 students, with the current average ratio as high as 376 students to one counselor.
 Faced with this volume, it is not always possible for high schools to offer individualized, detailed college admission support.
-Hiring a college consultant provides your son or daughter with an advisor solely focused on the college process who can provide an organized and strategic plan to follow, thereby reducing stress on both the student and parents.
+Hiring a college consultant, especially one with firsthand experience as a former Admissions Officer, gives your son or daughter an advisor focused solely on the college process who can develop an organized, strategic plan to follow, reducing stress for both the student and parents.

-As your college advisor, I offer expert advice, feedback, and personalized guidance.
+As your college advisor, I offer expert advice, feedback, and personalized guidance based on years of working inside college admissions offices.
 I keep students on a timeline to ensure everything is completed well before deadlines and that applications are thoroughly reviewed before they hit the submit button.
 Many parents have commented that hiring a college consultant helped them maintain a positive relationship with their child by having an advisor take on the role of keeping on top of the process with their son/daughter (instead of mom and dad!)

 Do you work with students from throughout the country?

 Yes!
-I work remotely with students from all over the United States and internationally.
-I am happy to meet both remotely and in person with local students.
+I work remotely with students across the United States and internationally.

 When should my son/daughter start working with a college advisor?

-Many students begin working with me toward the end of their sophomore year, into the beginning of junior year.
-Students who begin advising earlier have the advantage of receiving expert advice in choosing their future courses and identifying extracurricular opportunities, including summer programs and volunteer experiences, that they would enjoy and fit with their goals.
-The earlier a student starts with advising, the more time there is to develop a broad and varied high school experience and a strong resume.
-I also have families that sometimes realize later that they need help navigating the process and begin advising at the end of junior year into early senior year.
+Many students begin working with me at the end of their sophomore year, into the beginning of junior year.
+Students who start advising early have the advantage of receiving expert guidance on choosing future courses and identifying extracurricular opportunities, including summer programs and volunteer experiences, that align with their goals and interests.
+I also have families who realize later that they need help navigating the process and begin advising at the end of junior year, and if space is available, occasionally a few latecomers who start in senior year.

 Will Patty be the consultant working with my son/daughter?